gabrieldelmonte/HomeControlHub/README.md

 1. Register a new user account through the web interface
 2. Create your first device in the dashboard
 3. Set up automation rules as needed
+4. (Optional) Test ESP32 integration with the provided test script

 ## 🎯 Backend Architecture